-9. Allegations against staff
+9. Allegations against staff (Please also refer to the MAT Whistleblowing policy)

 Allegations against staff are covered in all basic training and induction training that takes place within our school.
-We follow the mandatory guidance in KCSIE 2022 Part Four which includes the management of 'Low Level Concerns'.
-Please refer to the schools policy on managing allegations against staff
+We follow the mandatory guidance in KCSIE 2023 Part Four which includes the management of 'Low Level Concerns'.
+Please refer to the school's policy on managing allegations against staff which may/may not have involved children but could impact on their suitability to work with children this should be discussed with the LADO.
+Usually referred to as 'Transferrable risk'.

 Staff need to be mindful that it is not only their behaviour in school which may lead to concerns being raised.
-Where a member of staff or volunteer is involved in an incident outside of school which may/may not have involved children but could impact on their suitability to work with children this should be discussed with the LADO.
-Usually referred to as 'Transferrable risk'.
+Where a member of staff or volunteer is involved in an incident outside of school